-Disruption of teaching time in the weeks before an exam where the centre is closed, or candidates are unable to attend for an extended period.
+Disruption of teaching time in the weeks before an exam where the centre is closed, or candidate(s) are unable to attend for an extended period

-- The centre is closed. - One or more candidates are unable to attend for an extended period during normal teaching time.
+• The centre is closed.

+One or more candidates are unable to attend for an extended period during normal teaching time.

-- The centre remains responsible for the preparation of candidates. - For modular courses (such as BTECs, Cambridge Nationals, etc.), it may be appropriate for candidates to defer the entry of their examination or coursework to the next opportunity, where this can be facilitated prior to the completion of the course. - Where there is no opportunity to defer entry, for example if the pupil has reached the end of their course or the course is linear, it may be appropriate to consider applying for Special Consideration, where this is appropriate, and the candidate's disadvantage can be appropriately evidenced in accordance with the regulations. - Where pupils are unable to attend school but are 'fit to study', for example during a closure of the centre, teaching staff will be responsible for sending work home.
+- The centre remains responsible for the preparation of candidates. - For modular courses (such as BTECs, Cambridge Nationals, etc.), it may be appropriate for candidates to defer the entry of their examination or non-examination assessment to the next opportunity, where this can be facilitated prior to the completion of the course. - Where there is no opportunity to defer entry, for example if the pupil has reached the end of their course or the course is linear, it may be appropriate to consider applying for Special Consideration, where this is appropriate, and the candidate's disadvantage can be appropriately evidenced in accordance with the regulations. - Where pupils are unable to attend school but are 'fit to study', for example during a closure of the centre, teaching staff will be responsible for sending work home.
 Where a small cohort is affected, it may be appropriate for work to be posted home, emailed home, or collected by parents.
-Where a larger cohort is affected, it may be appropriate for work to be emailed to pupils on the student email system or uploaded to Microsoft Teams for pupils to access online.

-• If a candidate is unable to attend the centre, it may be appropriate explore a transfer of candidate or an alternate site arrangement.
+Where a larger cohort is affected, it may be appropriate for work to be emailed to pupils on the student email system or uploaded to Microsoft Teams for pupils to access online. - For Non-Exam Assessment components, it may be possible (subject to specific subject regulations and security controls) to continue assessment through remote means.
+Where this is the case, the subject teacher is expected to take additional care in ensuring the work submitted is authentic and not completed with unauthorised support. - The Exams Office will attend Pastoral Network Meetings, timetabled each half term by the Vice Principal (Pastoral) to maintain awareness of individual candidate needs to allow for early identification of additional support required to deliver examinations and assessments in line with the appropriate JCQ, Awarding Organisation and subject-specific regulations. - If a candidate is unable to attend the centre, it may be appropriate explore a transfer of candidate or an alternate site arrangement.

-Disruption of teaching time in the weeks before an exam because of individual teacher absence.
+Disruption of teaching time in the weeks before an exam because of individual teacher absence